 Yes!
-The A-SIG is a fully co-ed program.
+The A-SIG is a fully co-ed program both in participants and leaders.

-What kind of bicvcle do I need?
+What kind of bicycle do I need?

 You must have a road bike with drop handlebars (no aerobars or hybrids), and shifters on the brake hoods (no down-tube or bar-end shifters).
-No 'bar-mitts' are permitted, since we need to see your hands.
+No 'bar-mitts' are permitted.
 You should have 'clipless' pedals and be comfortable using them.
 Your bicycle must have two bottle cages with water bottles, and gearing that is appropriate to your strength, so that you can pedal at a high cadence while climbing without exhausting yourself or others.
-For most participants we suggest a compact crank (50/34) on the front and an 11/28 cassette on the rear.
-Feel free to ask questions of the leaders about gearing.
+For most participants we suggest a compact crank (50/34) on the front and an 11/28 cassette on the rear (or equivalent gearing).
+While we favor paved roads, we'll ride on dirt trails/roads on many routes, so wider tires (25/28mm) are recommended.
+Feel free to ask questions of the leaders about equipment.